Frequently Asked Questions and Services for Faculty

 UWC tutors can sit down with students and brainstorm for ideas, think through a tentative organization, and be a sounding board for ideas.
 An early trip to the center may help students avoid becoming too attached to a draft that does not respond fully to an assignment.
 Later in the process, tutors can look over a draft and comment on places where coherence or clarity suffers.
 Tutors can also help students become more effective editors of their own papers.

 We strive to help students learn to identify grammar and usage issues in their writing without acting as copy editors.
 This can take more than one or two visits to the center.
 Some students may benefit from weekly appointments with a tutor to work on their writing.
-Tutors are taught to be mindful of the University’s definition of academic dishonest, or "an attempt by a student to show possession of a level of knowledge or skill that he/she does not possess" (CSUCI 2009-2010 Catalog 60).
+Tutors are taught to be mindful of the University’s definition of academic dishonesty, or "an attempt by a student to show possession of a level of knowledge or skill that he/she does not possess" (CSUCI 2009-2010 Catalog 60).

 Should I require my entire class to visit the UWC?